looopTools/header_cpp/README.md

 ## Test

 header_cpp uses gtest [[5]](https://github.com/google/googletest) for implementing unit tests.
 The goal for our tests is to verify that functionality works as indented, surprise.
-If you want to run the unit tests on your own simply execute `python waf --run`
+If you want to run the unit tests on your own simply execute `python waf --run_tests`

 ## Feature Request or Bug Registration